 In 2021, Centre Co-Director Linda Kelly and Danielle Campbell worked with the CLC to redesign the community development program framework and to develop an accompanying monitoring, evaluation and learning strategy.
 The Centre is now partnering with the CLC to support the implementation of the MEL strategy.

 Strengthening tracking and learning with the Warlpiri Education and Training Trust

 The Warlpiri Education and Training Trust (WETT) has been designing and funding programs to support education and training priorities for Warlpiri, an Indigenous language and cultural group of the Tanami Desert in the Northern Territory, since 2005.

-In May 2021 Institute staff worked with WETT members, CLC staff and Warlpiri community members to design and trial Warlpiri-led data collection and analysis processes.
+In May 2021 Centre staff worked with WETT members, CLC staff and Warlpiri community members to design and trial Warlpiri-led data collection and analysis processes.
 WETT reflected that this was a strong way of working that saw Warlpiri community members employed to do their own research, monitoring and evaluation for the first time.
-The Institute is currently supporting the implementation of the WETT Tracking and Learning Plan in 2022.
+The Centre is currently supporting the implementation of the WETT Tracking and Learning Plan in 2022.

 Developing a monitoring and evaluation framework for the Northern Territory Government's Remote Engagement and Coordination Strategy